stennety/mywebsite/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 [^prop-uncertainty]: The formula for propagation of uncertainty is also derived under the approximation of linearity of the transformation.
 [^exercise-reader]: Finally I have an opportunity to be the one writing it.
 [^ignorance]: Priors conveying ignorance are actually surprisingly tricky.
 We'll see another one of those that has a vastly different functional form later.
+[^conf-bands]: Credible intervals are not (quite) the same as [confidence bands](https://en.wikipedia.org/wiki/Confidence_and_prediction_bands).
+The former are a Bayesian concept, while the latter are a frequentist concept.
+Both serve a conceptually similar purpose.